BSQ-VRM/documentation/src/VMC.md

 #### Available Options
 - Enable Sender: This enables sending controller and headset positions over Wi-Fi through the VMC Protocall.
 - Destination IP Address: This is the IP address you want to send VMC Protocall data to.
-This is typically the IP address of your pc or your quest itself if you run SlimeVR through termux on the quest.
+This is typically the IP address of your pc or your quest itself if you run SlimeVR through Termux on the Quest.
-- Destionation Port: This is the port to send data through.
+- Destination Port: This is the port to send data through.
 Typically `3950`.
 This is the same value as the `Port In` value in SlimeVR VMC settings.

 ## Receiver (N/A)